Nirai2305/test-github-collector/nginx.md

      }
    }
 ```
+### 3. Kubernetes Ingress-nginx controller

+The Kubernetes Ingress-nginx controller Opentelemetry configuration can be found at the following location -  https://kubernetes.github.io/ingress-nginx/user-guide/third-party-addons/opentelemetry/ and the module used by this ingress controller is the nginx-instrumentation module.
+Therefore anything configurable in the instrumentation module is also configurable here in a similar way.

+At a minimum, the kubernetes ingress-nginx controller ConfigMap needs to be configured with "enable-opentelemetry" (true) and "otlp-collector-host" (management-api-discovery-otel-collector.{namespace}.svc:5555) to collect the traces from the backend service.

-### 3. Opentelemetry Native nginx module
+### 4. Opentelemetry Native nginx module

 The Opentelemetry Native nginx module can be found at the following location - https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/

 You can configure this module to send traces to the Opentelemetry collector by setting the otel_exporter in the nginx config.

 This module helps configuring the nginx.conf to use different variables to customize the traces that can be sent to Discovery service.
 See here for a full list of [module-directives](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#module-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values.

+The datasource name of the APIs collected through this integration will be named after the attribute [otel_service_name](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_service_name) or a custom trace attribute [otel_span_attr](https://docs.nginx.com/nginx/admin-guide/dynamic-modules/opentelemetry/#otel_span_attr) which can be used to set datasource name via `ibm-api-discovery-datasource.name`

 Below is an example of nginx config when using this module